Skip to content

 ReSim Results Dashboard

-Why Use Simulation for CI?
+Why use simulation for CI?

 Developing autonomous systems is hard.
 Because we work with complex hardware and software systems, it is very difficult to know the effects of any particular change to the robot's software.
 Really, we are working with systems of systems, with changes to subsystems having potential knock-on effects from the systems that depend on it.
 The easiest solution to this problem is to try out each proposed change on the physical robot to see if it improves or degrades the robot's performance.
 As performance improves, this can also be a very high-fidelity way of verifying that the robot meets the requirements associated with its goals and environment.
 After all, we are testing each version of the software with the actual hardware.
 Unfortunately, there are a few reasons why real-world testing alone does not work well for many applications: